-Comprises a series of lectures and practicals covering sedimentary processes, environments and fossil fuels.
-Examines clastic sedimentary transport and depositional processes and the formation of carbonate and evaporite chemical sediments.
-These processes are discussed in the context of the earth`s modern and ancient environments, highlighting the external and internal controls over such depositional systems and their dynamic nature.
-The practical component includes a hands-on introduction to the techniques of graphic logging of diamond drill core.
-The formation and location of fossil fuels will also be introduced
+This unit comprises a series of lectures and practicals covering sedimentary processes, environments and fossil fuels.
+It examines the interactions of clastic sediment transport with depositional environments in the development of a range of sedimentary facies.
+The unit encompasses the formation of coal, petroleum, clastic sediment, carbonates and evaporites The creation of these sedimentary rocks in the context of the Earth`s modern and ancient environments is highlighted, considering the external and internal controls over these depositional systems and their dynamic nature.
+The practical component includes a hands-on introduction to the techniques of graphic logging of diamond drill core, fossil fuel exploration exercises and energy debate

 This unit is designed to bring students' knowledge of these topics up to graduate level, adequate for Discipline teaching and for continuation into 4th year (Honours), which is now recognised as the minimum professional level of training.
-This course is required for undertaking Honours in General Geology, Environmental Geology and Marine Geoscience, and desirable for Honours in Geophysics and Economic Geology.
+This course is required for undertaking Honours in General Geology and desirable for Honours in Economic Geology, Environmental Geology and Geophysics

 |Unit name||Sedimentary Environments and Resources|